 - RHS - Campaign for School Gardening - sign up for benchmarking, free start up kit, free seeds and access to regional advisors

-- Harrod Horticultural - 20% discount for schools on Budding Gardeners site
+- Harrod Horticultural - up to 15% discount for schools on Budding Gardeners site

 - Woodland Trust - free native trees or hedgerow plants for schools